WHines-stevens/CPE-322-Design-VI/README.md

 - Play the violin in the Stevens Orchestra
 - Attend events for APO, the service fraternity I am a part of

-This [link](https://github.com/WHines-stevens/CPE-322-Design-VI) goes to my GitHub page, which you are already on:
+This [link](https://github.com/WHines-stevens/CPE-322-Design-VI) goes to my GitHub page, which you are already on

 ![This image is me playing frisbee.](frisbeeimage.jpg)